Extension is expanding its online education and resources to adapt to COVID-19 restrictions.

 - Fertilize monthly June thru August with a balanced houseplant fertilizer at half-strength.

-The need for high humidity, bright but filtered light, and soil kept relatively moist most of the year sets these plants apart from the majority of cacti and succulents.
+The need for high humidity, bright but filtered light, and relatively moist soils for most of the year sets these plants apart from the majority of cacti and succulents.
+Well-drained soil and containers that have enough holes to allow water to easily drain are critical to plant health.
+Root rot (loss of roots due to overly wet soil) is one of the most common reasons these plants die.

 People often complain about the lack of flower blooms.
-It is important to understand how light, temperature, and overall plant health affects blooming.
+It is important to understand how light, temperature, and overall plant health affect blooming.

 Though called Thanksgiving, Christmas and Easter cactus, these common names are only a general reference for the time of year these plants may bloom.